Lochnivar/ashverse/books/book-03-the-embers.md

 - **Those Who Remember** - Older generation who lived through the changes

 ## Major Plot Points
-1. **Opening/Inciting Incident:** The lead-up to slavery's legal abolition in 1905
+1. **Opening/Inciting Incident:** January 1895 - The "Zombie Years" begin.
+Slavery is dead in practice but still technically legal on paper in a few hold-out states.
-2. **First Plot Point:** Slavery is finally abolished legally, 20 years after it died in practice
+2. **First Plot Point:** The Zombie Years (1894-1905) - Everyone knows slavery is a corpse.
+Convict leasing, debt peonage, and sharecropping have fully replaced it.
-3. **Midpoint:** The continent settles into new patterns of interaction
+3. **Midpoint:** The continent learns to make money together while still hating each other
-4. **Second Plot Point:** New challenges emerge (industrialization, technology, demographics)
+4. **Second Plot Point:** 1905 - Final constitutional convention strikes every remaining slavery clause.
+Full legal abolition + European trade normalisation.
-5. **Climax:** A crisis that tests the established order
+5. **Climax:** "The Coffin Nail" - The bureaucratic end.
+The corpse is finally buried.
-6. **Resolution:** The order holds, but new tensions are visible
+6. **Resolution:** The continent settles into patterns of economic cooperation despite political division

 ## Subplots
 - The final push to abolish slavery legally in 1905